 2020 Virtual Science On a Sphere® Users Collaborative Network Workshop

-Due to the COVID-19 pandemic, NOAA will host the Science On a Sphere® (SOS) Users Collaborative Network Workshop in a virtual platform from December 1-3, 2020.
+Due to the COVID-19 pandemic, NOAA hosted the Science On a Sphere® (SOS) Users Collaborative Network Workshop in a virtual platform on December 1-3, 2020.
 The pandemic has heightened awareness of the fact that we’re living in a globally connected society and how the actions of one place affect the well-being of another place.
 SOS is arguably, one of the best tools for promoting global perspectives.

-The workshop will showcase presentations submitted from participants with a focus on the use of visualizations for education as well as using spherical display systems for providing science educational messages.
-We're opening up the workshop to other groups that work with NOAA on related topics.
-The objectives of this workshop are to:
+The workshop showcased presentations submitted from participants with a focus on the use of visualizations for education as well as using spherical display systems for providing science educational messages.
+We opened up the workshop to other groups that work with NOAA on related topics.
+The objectives of this workshop were to:

 - Advance awareness of NOAA's global visualizations that are useful for education

 - Share best practices in using visualizations for online learning

 - Support the needs of the user community of SOS